guhan/zerotociso/docs/RISKMGMT.md

 - Defining costs: the three elements of which are achievement, maintenance, and acceptable loss exposures
 - Building a foundation: the five elements of which are cost-effective risk management, well-informed decisions, effective comparisons, meaningful measurements, and accurate models
 - Implementing the program: the three elements of which are the risk that drives loss exposure, risk management decisions, and feedback loop for improvement

+## COSO
+COSO stands for the "Committee of Sponsoring Organizations of the Treadway Commission."
+It is a joint initiative of five private sector organizations in the United States, established in 1985 to address the increasing concerns about fraudulent financial reporting and corporate misconduct.
+COSO's primary objective is to provide guidance and frameworks for effective internal controls, risk management, and corporate governance.

+The original COSO report, titled "Internal Control - Integrated Framework," was released in 1992 and has since **become widely recognized and adopted as a leading standard for internal control and risk management**.
+In 2013, COSO updated its framework, now known as the "COSO Internal Control - Integrated Framework 2013."
+The updated framework incorporates advances in technology, changes in business practices, and developments in risk management and governance.

+### The COSO Internal Control Framework consists of five interrelated components:

+- Control Environment: The control environment sets the tone of an organization and influences the control consciousness of its employees.
+It includes factors such as the integrity and ethical values of the organization, the commitment to competence, the board of directors' oversight, and the management's philosophy and operating style.
+- Risk Assessment: Risk assessment involves identifying and analyzing risks that may hinder the achievement of the organization's objectives.
+It includes evaluating the likelihood and potential impact of risks and determining how they should be managed.
+- Control Activities: Control activities are the policies, procedures, and practices established by management to mitigate the risks identified during the risk assessment process.
+These control activities help ensure that the organization's objectives are achieved effectively and efficiently.
+- Information and Communication: This component ensures that relevant information is captured, communicated, and used to support the functioning of internal control.
+It involves both internal and external communication, including the timely communication of relevant information to those who need it.
+- Monitoring Activities: Monitoring activities involve ongoing assessment of the internal control system's effectiveness.
+Regular evaluations help identify deficiencies and facilitate necessary adjustments and improvements.

+### The implementation process typically consists of the following steps:

+- Understanding the COSO Framework: Start by thoroughly studying the COSO Internal Control Framework, including the key components (Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring Activities) and the principles associated with each component.
+Gain a clear understanding of how the framework aligns with the organization's objectives and operations.
+- Leadership and Commitment: Obtain leadership buy-in and commitment to implementing the COSO framework. **Top management should be actively involved in the process and communicate the importance** of internal controls and risk management throughout the organization.
+- Establishing Objectives and Risks: Clearly define the organization's objectives and identify the risks that could hinder the achievement of those objectives.
+This involves considering both internal and external factors that may impact the organization.
+- Risk Assessment: Conduct a comprehensive risk assessment to evaluate the significance of identified risks.
+Analyze the likelihood and potential impact of risks on the organization's objectives.
+- Designing and Implementing Controls: Based on the risk assessment, design and implement appropriate control activities to mitigate the identified risks. **Ensure that controls are practical, effective, and aligned with the organization's operations**.
+- Control Environment: Strengthen the control environment by fostering a culture of integrity, ethics, and accountability throughout the organization.
+Encourage employees to act in line with established policies and procedures.
+- Information and Communication: Ensure that relevant information is captured, communicated, and used effectively to support internal control.
+This involves **establishing clear reporting channels** and mechanisms for sharing information.
+- Monitoring Activities: Implement ongoing monitoring activities to assess the effectiveness of internal controls over time. **Regular evaluations and audits are essential** to identify weaknesses and areas for improvement.
+- Documentation and Reporting: Document the implementation process, including risk assessments, control activities, monitoring activities, and any corrective actions taken.
+Develop a comprehensive internal control report or documentation that outlines the organization's efforts to comply with the COSO framework.
+- Continuous Improvement: Internal control is an ongoing process.
+Continuously review and improve the implementation of the COSO framework based on changes in the organization, its objectives, and the business environment.
+- Training and Awareness: Provide training and awareness programs to employees and stakeholders to educate them about the importance of internal controls, risk management, and the COSO framework.
+- External Audit and Compliance: Engage external auditors and compliance experts to review the organization's internal controls and assess the compliance with the COSO framework. **External validation can provide valuable insights and assurance**.